I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuestopandpurge.md

 A bug check occurs if the driver supplies an invalid object handle.

-The following code example stops and purges a specified I/O queue.
-After all requests that were delivered to the driver have been completed or canceled, the framework calls a driver's EvtIoQueueStateStopAndPurge function.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |